Antipitch/orwell/README.md

 - Quick and simple to use
 - Easy to extend with custom validation rules
 - Some of the most common validation rules baked in
-- Cross-field validation rules (e.g. dependant struct fields)
+- Many cross-field validation rules (e.g. dependant struct fields)
 - Pure Go, no tags
 - No third party dependencies
 - Avoids complex regexes and reflection whenever possible